 Rental applications will be rejected/denied if any of the applicant(s) and/or prospective household members do not meet the screening criteria.
-Reasons to reject/deny an application include, but are not limited to, the following reasons:

-If, in the sole judgment of Owner, the Owner determines and/or is of the belief that, based upon the information contained from such sources as the interview, landlord references, credit report, court records, or other documents, the applicant, co-applicant or any prospective household member have engaged in, facilitated, been involved in, or associated with criminal activity (neither an arrest or conviction is necessary) including but not limited to,:

-any drug-related criminal activity regardless of date committed including, without limitation, the manufacture, sale, distribution, possession, use or possession with the intent to manufacture, sell, distribute, possess, or use controlled substances and/or drug paraphernalia.

-Exhibit 2 (Excerpt of Resident Selection Criteria, at ¶ E-2-(d).
-See Criteria are written in such a way to prohibit the admission of any individual with previous drug-related activity, regardless of the date it occurred.
+Reasons to reject/deny an application include, but are not limited to, the following reasons: If, in the sole judgment of Owner, the Owner determines and/or is of the belief that, based upon the information contained from such sources as the interview, landlord references, credit report, court records, or other documents, the applicant, co-applicant or any prospective household member have engaged in, facilitated, been involved in, or associated with criminal activity (neither an arrest or conviction is necessary) including but not limited to,: CHAPTER 6, EXCHIBIT 2 any drug-related criminal activity regardless of date committed including, without limitation, the manufacture, sale, distribution, possession, use or possession with the intent to manufacture, sell, distribute, possess, or use controlled substances and/or drug paraphernalia. , Resident Selection Criteria, at ¶ E-2-(d).
+See Exhibit 2 (Excerpt of Resident Selection Criteria).
+The criteria are written in such a way to prohibit the admission of any individual with previous drug-related activity, regardless of the date it occurred.
 This violates governing HUD regulations and handbook provisions.
-Defendants have refused to reconsider their decision rejecting Plaintiff application.

-FIRST CAUSE OF ACTION: VIOLATION OF GOVERNING FEDERAL REGULATIONS ON TENANT SELECTION
+Defendants have refused to reconsider their decision rejecting Plaintiff FIRST CAUSE OF ACTION: VIOLATION OF GOVERNING FEDERAL REGULATIONS ON TENANT SELECTION 11.

-The regulations governing restrict its discretion in selecting tenants.
+The regulations governing selecting tenants.
 They state:

+on owners such as

-- (a) You may prohibit admission of a household to federally assisted housing under your standards if you determine that any household member is currently engaging in, or has engaged in during a reasonable time before the admission decision: - (1) Drug-related criminal activity;
+(a) You may prohibit admission of a household to federally assisted housing under your standards if you determine that any household member is currently engaging in, or has engaged in during a reasonable time before the admission decision:

+(1) Drug-related criminal activity;

+...

-- (b) You may establish a period before the admission decision during which an applicant must not have engaged in the activities specified in paragraph (a) of this section $(reasonable\ time)$. - 24 C.F.R. §5.855 (2006) (emphasis in original). policies violate this regulation as well as HUD Handbook 4350.3 that is binding on owners such as and implements the regulation.
-Plaintiffs seek declaratory relief, injunctive relief, and damages for Defendants' violation of the law.
+(b) You may establish a period before the admission decision during which an applicant must not have engaged in the activities specified in paragraph (a) of this section (reasonable time).

+24 C.F.R. §5.855 (2006) (emphasis in original). policies

+violate this regulation as well as HUD Handbook 4350.3 that is binding

+and implements the regulation.
+Plaintiffs

+seek declaratory relief, injunctive relief, and damages for Defendants' violation of the law.

+restrict its discretion in

+CHAPTER 6, EXHIBIT 2

 SECOND CAUSE OF ACTION: VIOLATION OF FEDERAL HANDBOOK REQUIREMENT TO EXPLAIN THE REASONS FOR THE REJECTION

+12.
-HUD Handbook 4350.3 provides the following mandatory guidelines for rejecting applicants:

-- 1. Rejection notices must be in writing. - 2.
+HUD Handbook 4350.3 provides the following mandatory guidelines for rejecting applicants: - 1.
+Rejection notices must be in writing. - 2.
 The written rejection notice must include: - a.
-The specifically stated reason(s) for the rejection; and - b.
-The applicant's right to respond to the owner in writing or request a meeting within $\underline{14\ days}$ to dispute the rejection.
+The specifically stated reason(s) for the rejection; and b.
+The applicant's right to respond to the owner in writing or request a meeting within 14 days to dispute the rejection.
 UNITED STATES DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT, Handbook 4350.3, REV-1, Occupancy Requirements of Subsidized Multifamily Housing Programs, at \$4-9-C (May 1993) ("Handbook 4350.3") (emphasis in original).
 Defendants' notice of rejection is conclusory and does not "specifically" state the reasons for the rejection.
 Plaintiffs were deprived of their right to be informed of the grounds for the rejection such that they could respond in a meaningful manner.
 By their actions, Defendants violated Handbook 4350.3, for which violation Plaintiffs seeks damages, declaratory relief and injunctive relief.
 VI.
-THIRD CAUSE OF ACTION: VIOLATION OF SECTION 17.46 OF THE TEXAS DECEPTIVE TRADE PRACTICES AND CONSUMER PROTECTION ACT
+THIRD CAUSE OF ACTION: VIOLATION OF SECTION 17.46 OF THE TEXAS DECEPTIVE TRADE PRACTICES AND CONSUMER PROTECTION ACT 13.